shishir0611/CloudComputing-CS351-MiniProject/README.md

 # CloudComputing-CS351-MiniProject

-Use Docker and Kubernetes to make an easily deployable and portable blogging web-app using Flask and MongoDB.
+Using Docker and Kubernetes to make an easily deployable and portable blogging web-app using Flask and MongoDB.

 Here is the UI and the final outcome of the program